Saturday, 31 January 2026 (Day 3)

 Trauma Research in Colombia – Dr. A. Rubiano, Colombia

-Trauma Research in Qatar – Dr. A. El-Menyar, Doha, Qatar
+Tips and Tricks in Trauma Research – Dr. A. El-Menyar, Doha, Qatar

 Open Discussion and Q&A

-Summary and Closing Remarks Dr. H. Al-Thani, Doha, Qatar
+Best Trauma Poster and Oral Presentation Awarding, EMTRT2 Summary and Closing Remarks - Dr. H. Al-Thani, Doha, Qatar